Latino Communications Initiative at CSUF

 The California State University is the largest, the most diverse, and one of the most affordable university systems in the country.
 With 38,000 students, the Fullerton campus is the largest in the CSU system.
 It is a Hispanic Serving Institution, with a 35% Latino population and 54% first generation college student population.
 Moreover, Hispanic Outlook in Higher Education ranks CSUF first in California and fourth in the nation among top colleges and universities awarding bachelor’s degrees to Hispanics.
 The CoC at CSUF also ranks first in the U.S. in awarding to Latino students degrees in the fields of Communication.

 U.S. Latinos are a growing and diverse population.
 Latinos represent 17% of the U.S. population, approximately 53 million people.
 Only Mexico has a larger Hispanic population than the U.S. In California, more than half of the K-12 children are of Hispanic heritage.
 Latinos in this country command a 1.3 trillion dollar annual purchasing power.
-The Latino population skews young and is the primary feeder of workforce growth and new consumption.
-The median age for Latinos is 27, while the median age for the U.S. population is 36.9.
+The Latino population skews young and is the primary feeder of workforce growth and new consumption, one third of millenials are Latino.

-The interdisciplinary, bilingual curricular model is geared towards undergraduates and professionals and includes non-degree extension courses.
-The program will focus on public/private partnerships and customized gold-standard internships.
+The interdisciplinary, bilingual curricular model is geared towards undergraduates and professionals and will include non-degree extension courses.
+The program relies on public/private partnerships and customized gold-standard internships.

 Strong Community Ties